dtklumpp/react-counters/README.md

 ## Building a Static Version of the App

-First we will [build a static version](https://facebook.github.io/react/docs/thinking-in-react.html#step-2-build-a-static-version-in-react) of the app passing all of our data by `props`.
+First we will [build a non-interactive version](https://facebook.github.io/react/docs/thinking-in-react.html#step-2-build-a-static-version-in-react) of the app passing all of our data by `props`.
 This makes it much easier to avoid getting bogged down in tricky details of functionality while implementing the visual appearance of the UI.

 ### You Do: Set Up the `App` Component and `index.js`